Protern.io GPS sport analysis platform

 Design a new experience

-After a few hectic weeks, I moved from sketches to starting to deliver what would be the new vision for the software product.
+After a few hectic weeks, I moved from sketches and storyboards to starting to deliver what would be the new vision for the software product.
 This involved early-stage designs for how the product may look and work based on user research, customer interviews and our own extensive testing.

 Platform progress